 It is always advisable to book your vehicle as early as possible to get the best rates, especially if you are planning on driving during the peak season.
 Moreover, Oman is surprisingly not very touristy, and therefore, the car rental supply is not as large as in, for example, the UAE.

 In Oman, the tourism season starts mid-October and lasts until mid-March.
 The Winter months of December, January, and February are the peak.
-Also, July and August are popular months for traveling to the Dhofar region in the South of Oman, where the climate changes from hot dry to subtropical rainy, and misty.
+Also, July and August are popular months for traveling to the Dhofar region in the South of Oman, where the climate changes from hot and dry to subtropical rainy, and misty.
 Therefore, car demand increases in South Oman during the summer.

 6. Do I need 4×4 (4WD) in Oman?

-If you need a 2WD or a 4WD in Oman depends on your chosen route and goal of the road trip.
+If you need a 2WD or a 4WD in Oman depends on your chosen route and the goal of the road trip.
 To reach the main tourist sights and even lots of off-the-beaten-path destinations, including the far-away region of Salalah, 2WD is sufficient when you stick to the main roads.

 However, Oman is known as a perfect place for off-roading.
 If you are planning on camping, the best wild camping spots in Oman most of the time will be accessible driving off-road, where you will definitely need a 4×4 car, or at least a higher clearance SUV.